• Skip to primary navigation

 Driving in France can be challenging due to unfamiliar road rules, tolls, and narrow country roads.
 Accidents and damage to rental cars are common risks.

-Many travel policies offer optional rental car damage coverage to protect you from costly repairs or liability.
+Many travel insurance policies offer optional rental car damage coverage to protect you from costly repairs or liability.

 Adventure and Outdoor Activities

-France is famous for outdoor pursuits like mountaineering, skiing, hiking, and other adventure sports.
 Most standard travel policies exclude high-risk activities, so if you plan to participate in these, look for add-on options like winter sports or adventure coverage.

 These typically include protection against avalanche delays, injuries, and emergency evacuations, including helicopter rescue.